JDureau/dengue-Madeira-2012/README.md

 severe cases [are more likely to correspond to secondary infections][3].
 After having previously been infected with one of the 4 dengue strains, an individual that is re-infected with another strain would have a much higher probability of developing severe symptoms as hemorragic dengue fever.
-If we follow this assumption, and consider that all infections that occured in 2012 were primary infection, there is a risk for severe cases in 2013 if any of the primary infected gets re-infected.
+If we follow this assumption, and consider that all infections that occured in 2012 were primary infections, there is a risk for severe cases in 2013 if any of the primary infected gets re-infected.

-We illustrate here how mechanistic models can encompass the complex and non-linear dynamics of epidemics, and can be used to forecast coming epidemics while reflecting the different sources of uncertainty.
+We illustrate here how mechanistic models can be used to forecast future epidemics while reflecting the different sources of uncertainty.
 We have extended a multi-strain model that had been introduced by [Aguiar et al][2] to study dengue dynamics in South-East Asia.
 Our model accounts for